Adoption Myth Buster

 To talk to us further about whether you are eligible to adopt please contact us or telephone PACT’s Enquiry Officers on phone 0300 456 4800.
 Lines are open 10am-3pm Monday to Friday.
 You can also email email@example.com.
 Download a guide to adoption.

-No, but to adopt a child in the UK you do need to have been resident full time in the UK for 12 months continuously before an adoption order can be made.
-If you are not a British Citizen you need to have official permission to remain in the UK indefinitely.
+No, but to adopt a child in the UK you do need to have official permission for indefinite leave to remain in UK or Dual Citizenship.

 No. It does not matter whether you are single, married or in a partnership.
 However we do ask that couples have been living together for at least two years.
 The assessment process will also explore as far as possible that your relationship is stable as having children will be a major adjustment.

-Clearly any personal or professional ‘hands on’ experience you have with children will be beneficial if you want to adopt, particularly if you are thinking of older children or sibling groups.
-Some of our applicants undertake voluntary work in a nursery, school or club to gain experience with children they do not know, as this can be helpful.
+We encourage our adopters to obtain personal or professional ‘hands on’ experience with children, particularly if you are thinking of adopting older children or sibling groups.
+We give advice and ideas for voluntary work including working in a nursery, school or club for applicants to gain experience with children they do not know, as this can be helpful.
 We can signpost you to agencies willing to offer such volunteering experience.